BowJaro/HelloWorld/README.md

 # Hello World, We're Team 2.
-Our slogan: Born to Shine.
+# Born to Shine.
 This is the introduction of the project.
 We usually describe some parts of the project.

 _Team 2_ members: